lkr-ind/lkr-ind.github.io/docs/Support/FAQ.md

 ### My process was killed.

-The login nodes on DiaL3 have a hard limit of --- hours of *CPU time* per process.
-If this is exceeded, the process will be killed.

-This limit applies to *CPU time* not *runtime:* an idle process may run for many hours without consuming much *CPU time.* Similarly a multicore process may consume two hours of *CPU time* very quickly.
+The login nodes on **DIaL3 **should not be used for production runs or heavy processing.
+If the system administrators find the misuse of login nodes for compute intensive tasks, they might decide to kill those jobs without warning.

-Long running processes should not be launched directly on the login nodes.
-Instead they should be submit to the queue using the job scheduler.
+Please be advised that long running processes should not be launched directly on the login nodes.
+Instead they should be submitted to the queue using the job scheduler.
 For  further information see the page about [Interactive vs Batch jobs](../Run_computation/interactive_or_batch.md) and [Job types](../Run_computation/job_types.md).

 ### My job was killed but there is no output and no errors were reported.